Framework-R-D/phlex-design/chunkable.md

 Another could be a struct X that contains several parallel vectors, each of which is of the same length.
 The Python equivalents of these could be created with `numpy` `ndarray`s rather than with `std::vector`.

-Note that not all data products that can be chunked *must* be chunked.
+Note that not all data product instance that *can* be chunked *must* be chunked.
 The option to chunk the data is available if the data product is chunkable, but that option might not be used.

 We will call the separate pieces of a chunkable data product that has been chunked *chunks*.